Smokey Grill BBQ

 Smoked Chicken On A Propane Smoker

-A propane smoker is easy and quickly used for smoked chicken breasts.
-It is ideal for boneless skinless chicken breasts recipes and is easier to use than a charcoal smoker.
-Most models include control options for the temperature of gas smoke.
+A propane smoker is easy to use for smoking chicken breasts.
+Propane smokers are ideal for boneless skinless chicken breast and are easier to use than charcoal smokers.
+Most models include control options to keep the smoking temperature at an ideal level.

 Smoked Chicken On A Pellet Smoker

 Instead of charcoal and propane to heat, a pellet smoker burns wood pellets.
-The pellets burn longer than firewood because it keeps a stable heat throughout the smoker.
-You can choose pellets from different woods to give chicken breasts a different taste.
+The pellets last longer than firewood because the smoker slowly moves them into the stove.
+You can choose pellets from different woods to give chicken breasts a taste unique to that particular wood (for example, apple, cherry, pecan, etc.).
+It’s best to use a mild-tasting wood for chicken, to avoid a harsh taste.

-Set your smoker to 225 degrees before inserting a chicken breast.
-The long-burning pellets keep the internal temperature of the chicken low even during smoking.
-The pellet stove uses electrical power to heat an auger that has been fed wood pellets to smoke the meat.
+Set your smoker to 225 degrees before inserting the chicken.
+The electrical element keeps the temperature of the smoker even during smoking.
+Pellet stoves use electrical power to heat an auger that has been fed wood pellets to smoke the meat.

 Smoked Chicken On A Charcoal Smoker